yetulaxman/ContainersHPC2024/_hands-on/local_docker_to_singularity.md

 ---
 topic: docker
-title: Tutorial2 -  Converting of local Docker images to Apptainer
+title: Tutorial2 -  Converting a local Docker image to Apptainer
 ---
 Sometimes, container images may not be readily available in registries for our purpose.
 In that case, we have to either modify an existing docker image or build a new one.
 Unfortunately, the docker-related operations can only be done on our local machines or any host machine where we have privileged root access.
 This tutorial explains how to build a Apptainer image from a local docker image in play-with-docker environment.